LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### AMI Type (EBS vs Instance Store):
   * Instance Store based volumes provide high random I/O performance over higher level stores (eg: EBS, EFS, etc.)
+  * Instance Store
-  * Instance Store=>Ephemeral Storage
+    * Ephemeral Storage
+    * Volumne specified at launch only and can't be detached from instance to be attached to another
-  * Instance Store can't be stopped.
-If the host fails data is lost
+    * If the host instance fails, stops, terminates, or hibernate data is lost
+    * Isn't presevered when an AMI is created from an instance
   * EBS backed instances can be stopped and you won't lose data
   * Can reboot both
   * By default, both Root Volumes will be deleted on termination.
 However, for EBS volumes, you can tell AWS to keep the root device volume